moby/moby/docs/sources/articles/runmetrics.md

 (because traffic happening on the local `lo` interface doesn’t really count).
-But since processes in a single cgroup can belong to multiple network namespaces, those metrics would be harder to interpret: multiple network namespaces means multiple `lo`{.docutils .literal} interfaces, potentially multiple `eth0` interfaces, etc.; so this is why there is no easy way to gather network metrics with control groups.
+But since processes in a single cgroup can belong to multiple network namespaces, those metrics would be harder to interpret: multiple network namespaces means multiple `lo` interfaces, potentially multiple `eth0` interfaces, etc.; so this is why there is no easy way to gather network metrics with control groups.